drmiramontess/causal-epi-for-data-scientists/README.md

 ## Goal

 To provide a practical, intuitive, and applied introduction to causal inference and epidemiology for data scientists working with real-world data.

+*notes*
+- provide some nuance regarding RCTs vs observational data, whay used observational data in the first place?
+- are there examples in which causal epi excelled vs just prediction? or like that a prediction paper failed to answer?